Get all the latest data for Melbourne

 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, and you should do your own research and consult a qualified professional before making any property decisions.
+This is not financial or investment advice, we don't know your personal situation, your borrowing capacity, or your goals, so please do your own research and consult a qualified professional before making any decision.

 Is it smart to buy now in Melbourne, or should I wait as of 2026?